Marion Scott (musicologist)

-Biography
+Early life and education

 Marion M. Scott was the eldest of three daughters born in London to Sydney Charles Scott (1849–1936), a solicitor and gifted pianist, and Annie Prince Scott (1853–1942), an American who was born and reared in St. Petersburg, Russia, where her father George Prince managed William Ropes and Company, a Boston, Massachusetts-based family mercantile business.
 Born at Lewisham, Marion Scott was privately educated.
 She spent her childhood in Norwood where The Crystal Palace became central to her early life.
 Her liberal parents, who were social activists, valued the arts and enrolled Scott in the Crystal Palace School of Art when she was about four years old.
 Scott began piano lessons at an early age but found her teacher uninspiring.
 Eventually she abandoned the piano for the violin, an instrument she believed possessed a soul.
 By the age of 15, Scott was performing regularly around London with her father as accompanist, winning acclaim from audiences and critics.
 Her parents purchased a Guadagnini violin for her.

+Marion Scott entered the Royal College of Music in 1896 to study violin with Enrique Fernández Arbós, piano with Marmaduke Barton, and composition with Charles Villiers Stanford and Walford Davies.
+She was among Stanford's first female pupils, who also included Mary J. A. Wurm and Katharine Ramsay (later the Duchess of Athol).
+Scott gained her ARCM in 1900 but continued her student affiliation with the RCM until 1903.